 Attention: Grab your free cheat sheet for Milky Way photography!
 Click Here

-Astrophotography of deep-sky objects was in the past mostly done using telescopes and specialised cameras.
+Astrophotography of deep-sky objects was in the past mostly done using telescopes and specialized cameras.
 In recent years, many astrophotographers start with a DSLR or mirrorless camera and a moderate focal length lens.
 Here are 9 useful tutorials that will help you to get started in deep-sky astrophotography with the gear that you already have.

 Before starting out on astrophotography, you need to have a basic understanding of the techniques, gear, and camera settings to get an idea of how this works and to take your first deep sky photo.
 This tutorial from Sky at Night Magazine goes into the details of how even novice astrophotographers can capture great shots of nebulae, star clusters, galaxies, and other deep sky objects.